pyeventsourcing/kurrentdbclient/README.md

 issues, you can resolve these issues by deleting the virtual environment and creating the Poetry virtual environment using PyCharm (see above).

+### Install timeout command

+If you are running on a Mac, you may need to install the timeout command.
+You can do this by installing GNU Coreutils with Homebrew.

+    $ brew install coreutils

 ### Project Makefile commands<a id="project-makefile-commands"></a>

 You can start EventStoreDB using the following command.